lamini-ai/lamini-examples/prompt_engineering.md

   - **Adjustment**: Incorporate new keywords or concepts based on the latest information.
   - **Observation**: Ensure that the model stays up-to-date with evolving topics.

+## Reducing Hallucinations

+Hallucinations in language models refer to the generation of incorrect or fictional information that is not present in the training data.
+While achieving complete prevention is inherently difficult due to the dynamic and complex nature of natural language, there are strategies for effectively reducing hallucinations.

+TODO

 ## Batching Prompts

 Batching involves grouping multiple input prompts together and processing them simultaneously as a